kid1211/AlgoPrep/Joe/Behaviour.md

 ###  4.8. <a name='Trade-off'></a>Trade-off

-- Building the user profile login/logout feature, it is very tempting to use signelton and we were initially.
+- Building the user profile login/logout feature, it is very tempting to use singleton(feature is global, and transitional of screen) and we were using it initially.
 - Refactored it to a dependency injection design pattern
 - much more testable, and also it can be swap to something else which it does now.
 - it is a lot of work

 ##  5. <a name='QuestionToAsk:'></a>Question To Ask:

-1. What are the core atrributes that you are looking for in an ideal canadiate?
+1. What are the core attributes that you are looking for in an ideal candidate?
-2. What is the hightlight of your day to day works?
+2. What is the highlight of your day to day works?
 3. What do you see as the most challenging aspect of this job?
 4. Are there opportunities for professional development?
 If so, what do those look like?
 5. What is the next step?